 What Is a Multiple-Sired Litter?

-A multi-sired litter is a group of puppies that are born from the same mother, in a single ovulation but have more than one father.
+A multiple-sired litter refers to a group of puppies that are born from the same mother during a single ovulation but have more than one father.

-Puppies of the same multiple sired litter can look totally different from each other and when put through a DNA test, can show completely varying genetic lines.
-It is a fascinating miracle that only dogs are blessed with.
-The female can birth a litter of 6-8 puppies in one go, all belonging to different genetic lines.
+Puppies from the same multiple-sired litter can have completely different appearances from one another.
+When subjected to a DNA test, they can exhibit completely different genetic profiles.
+This is a fascinating phenomenon unique to dogs.
+The female dog can give birth to a litter of 6-8 puppies in one go, each belonging to a different genetic lineage.

 What Is a Dual Sired Litter?